dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 Mozarab and Muladi identities in the Arabic Iberia, the Arabization of Egypt etc.

 > The purpose of this post is to briefly present a simple mechanistic framework through which we can understand
-> historical processes and project future developments in a more structured way.
+> historical processes and project future developments in a structured way.

 # Meta-identities
 Identities are not static entities.
 They evolve slowly over time.
 Most ancient cultural branches that have survived to the